TheCodePub/vision-api-workshop/README.md

 Try to recreate/draw a picture of a face using canvas or other graphics library.
 The [RaphaëlJS](http://dmitrybaranovskiy.github.io/raphael/) library is included in this repo so you can use that straight away if you want to.
 This can get as complex as you want!

  * You can look at `joyLikelyHood` and include a happy/sad mouth
- * You can look at
+ * You can look at `headwearLikelihood` to include some headware or not